telerik/blazor-docs/components/progressbar/labels.md

 ### Visible

-The `Visible` parameter takes a `boolean` value and controls whether the labels of the Progress Bar are visible and defaults to `true`.
+The `Visible` parameter takes a `boolean` value and controls whether the label of the Progress Bar are visible and defaults to `true`.

 ### Position

-To control the position of the labels for the Progress Bar, set the `ProgressBarLabelPosition` enum to one of its members:
+To control the position of the label for the Progress Bar, set the `ProgressBarLabelPosition` enum to one of its members:

     * `Start`
     * `Center`